jeremyreeder/gridscout/docs/index.md

 you to have your maps printed with a UTM grid, and for the aforementioned reasons I suggest that you take them up on that option.

-# How do I get the GridScout™ map search tool?
+# How do I get GridScout™ Mapper?
 It's on [GitHub][github], where you'll find installation instructions.
 And it's free!